Guidelines for Students

-- At a later date, the Exams Timetable will become available on Moodle, outside the Locked Exams Office, and on notice boards around the college.
+- At a later date, the Exams Timetable will become available on Moodle, outside the Locked Exams Office notice board.

 Where do examinations take place?

 Exams take place in a variety of locations in the College.
 The main location is the Sports Hall.
 Specialist exams take place in the languages department, music and music technology rooms, art & design rooms & computing rooms.
 The LRC is also used when large numbers of students are sitting exams.

 The timetable on Moodle will list the date, time, location and duration of your exams.
 Remember if you are doing multiple exams in one session, to add the times together.
 You will also find the seating plans for exams on Moodle.

 Assembling for the examinations

-- Copies of the seating plan will be posted on the walls in the corridor.
-Each desk is marked with a candidate number, so it is vital that you know this number.
-Your candidate number is the last four digits on your college ID card.
+- Copies of the seating plan will be posted under Examination in Moodle.
+Each desk is marked with a row and number.
+Your candidate number is the JCQ number.

 - Exams start at 9.00am and 1.30am.
 Aim to arrive at least 30 minutes before the start of the exam.

 - We will not delay the start of an exam for late arrivals.